Palais Strousberg/70 Wilhelmstrasse

 Since the early 1900s, pressure had been building for more space for offices in the Palais Strousberg.
 Extending into the former stables areas and elsewhere had helped prior to the First World War but, after it, the pressures became impossible.
 In consequence, the large villa at 17 Tiergartenstrasse was bought in 1921 for about £7,500 from Captain Ulbo Kob to house the consulate, commercial staff and service attachés.
 This more or less held the fort until the outbreak of the Second World War, when the Tiergartenstrasse building was also handed to the United States embassy.
 It was destroyed during a night air raid on 22 November 1943.

-I am indebted to Julia Toffolo for her help with this entry: her comprehensive history of the Berlin embassy awaits publication.
+I am indebted to Julia Toffolo for her help with this entry: her comprehensive history of the embassy building – The Lost Palace: The British Embassy in Berlin – was published by The Book Guild Ltd in 2017.